powsybl/powsybl-core/docs/grid_features/loadflow_validation.md

     - $(g_1, b_1)$ and $(g_2, b_2)$: Complex shunt impedance on each side (S).
     - $(r, x)$: Complex series impedance $(\Omega)$.

-Thanks to Kirchhoff laws (see the [line](../grid_model/network_subnetwork.md#line) and [2-winding transformer](../grid_model/network_subnetwork.md#two-windings-transformer) documentation), estimations of powers are computed according to the voltages and the characteristics of the branch:
+Thanks to Kirchhoff laws (see the [line](../grid_model/network_subnetwork.md#line) and [2-winding transformer](../grid_model/network_subnetwork.md#two-winding-transformer) documentation), estimations of powers are computed according to the voltages and the characteristics of the branch:

 $(P_1^{calc}, Q_1^{calc}, P_2^{calc}, Q_2^{calc}) = f(\text{Voltages}, \text{Characteristics})$

-## Three-windings transformers
+## Three-winding transformers
-To be implemented, based on a conversion into 3 two-windings transformers.
+To be implemented, based on a conversion into 3 two-winding transformers.

 ## Generators

 ### Active power
 There may be an imbalance between the sum of generator active power setpoints $\text{targetP}$ on one side and consumption and losses on the other side, after the load flow optimization process.
-Note that, if it is possible to modify the setpoints during the computation
+Note that if it is possible to modify the setpoints during the computation
-(for example if the results were computed by an Optimal Power Flow and not a Power Flow), there should be no imbalance left.
+(for example, if the results were computed by an Optimal Power Flow and not a Power Flow), there should be no imbalance left.

 In case of an imbalance between the sum of generator active power setpoints $\text{targetP}$ on one side and consumption and losses on the other side, the generation $P$ of some units has to be adjusted.